pactsafe/pactsafe-react-sdk/README.md

 The list below describes the props names and corresponding PactSafe event:

 ## <a name="onAll"></a> onAll

 _ps event: `all`

 A special event that is triggered when any other event is triggered.
 The name of the original event is always the first argument passed to the callback function.
 The rest of the arguments will match whatever arguments were passed to the original event's callback function.

-### Callback Arguments:
+### Callback Arguments

 |       Name       |        Type        |                   Description                                                                                                                       |
 |:----------------:|:------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------:|
 | event            | String             | The name of the event that was triggered.                                                                                                           |
 |[arguments]       | Array<Any>         | All of the arguments that were passed to the original event.                                                                                        |

 ## <a name="onSent"></a> onSent

 _ps event: `sent`

 Triggered when a `send` command has been completed successfully.

-### Callback Arguments:
+### Callback Arguments

 |       Name       |                 Type                    |                   Description                                                                                                                       |
 |:----------------:|:---------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------:|
 | event_type       | String                                  | The type of action that was sent.
 Supported values include: 'agreed', 'disagreed', 'displayed', 'visited' and 'updated'.                            |